 196. Overcome a long-term fear

 198. Wake up early to catch the sunrise – The only unique bucket list idea that’s free!

 There’s nothing better than the feeling of seclusion and beauty that comes with a sunrise.
 This seemingly magical transition from Blue Hour to Golden Hour yields some spectacular colors, so be sure to have your camera ready and practice your travel photography.

 In addition to caching the sunrise, waking up early on a regular basis has many other benefits.
 According to medical experts, this habit lends itself to a happier, healthier, and more productive lifestyle than that of late risers.

 Unlike sunsets, which are more convenient to see, sunrises require some effort.
 It’s well worth it!

 Conversing with people in a foreign language just might be one of the most satisfying feelings in the world.
-It takes a lot of practice, but it allows you to connect with locals in ways you otherwise couldn’t.
+As such, it’s one of the best bucket list ideas out there.
+Though it takes a lot of practice, it allows you to connect with locals in ways you otherwise couldn’t.

 I know some Spanish and German, and there’s no better feeling than having a Cerveza or Bier and striking up a conversation with locals.
 Though contrary to popular belief, your language skills don’t get better with every beer you have!

 206. Help an old man (or woman) cross the street